sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Genomic DNA was collected from the apical shoot tissues of a single white spruce tree and sequencing libraries were constructed from that DNA as described in @birol2013assembling.
 Because the original intention of this sequencing project was to assemble the nuclear genome of white spruce, an organelle exclusion method was used to preferentially extract nuclear DNA.
 Even so sequencing reads from both organellar genomes were present in sufficient depth to assemble both genomes.

-RNA was extracted from eight tissues, megagametophyte, embryo, seedling, young buds, xylem, mature needles, flushing buds and bark, and sequenced with the Illumina HiSeq 2000 as described in @warren2015improved.
+RNA was extracted from eight samples, three developmental stages and five mature tissues: megagametophyte, embryo, seedling, young buds, xylem, mature needles, flushing buds and bark.
+These samples were sequenced with the Illumina HiSeq 2000 as described in @warren2015improved.
 The RNA-seq data was used to quantify the transcript abundance of the annotated mitochondrial genes using Salmon [@patro2014sailfish].

 The software used in this analysis, their versions and the digital object identifiers (DOI) of their respective publications are listed in supplementary Table S1.